-- Getting Started, provides information on getting the tablet up and running for the first time. - Accessories, describes the accessories available for the tablet and how to use the accessories with the tablet. - USB Communication, describes how to connect the ET5X to a host computer using USB. - DataWedge Configuration, describes how to use and configure the DataWedge application. - Settings, provides the settings for configuring the ET5X. - Application Deployment, provides information for developing and managing applications. - Maintenance and Troubleshooting, includes instructions on cleaning and storing the tablet, and provides troubleshooting solutions for potential problems during tablet operation. - Specifications, includes a table listing the technical specifications for the tablet.
+- Chapter 1, Getting Started, provides information on getting the tablet up and running for the first time. - Chapter 2, Accessories, describes the accessories available for the tablet and how to use the accessories with the tablet. - Chapter 3, USB Communication, describes how to connect the ET5X to a host computer using USB. - Chapter 4, DataWedge Configuration, describes how to use and configure the DataWedge application. - Chapter 5, Settings, provides the settings for configuring the ET5X. - Chapter 6, Application Deployment, provides information for developing and managing applications. - Chapter 7, Maintenance and Troubleshooting, includes instructions on cleaning and storing the tablet, and provides troubleshooting solutions for potential problems during tablet operation.